open-power/skiboot/doc/overview.rst

 -----------

 There is a circular log buffer that skiboot maintains.
-This can be accessed either from the FSP or through /dev/mem or through a debugfs patch that's currently floating around.
+This can be accessed either from the FSP or through /dev/mem or through the sysfs file /sys/firmware/opal/msglog.